edersonrmachado/dockerNetflow/README.md

 ```

-4. IP collector and port is sets in *fprobe* file.
+4. IP collector and port are set in *fprobe* file.
 This file replaces original fprobe installation file, and sets the IP collector to 172.17.0.1 and port 2055.
 (it can be changed modilfying fprobe values).
 The collector machine (or container)  needs *nfdump* to catch netflow traffic.
 So we must to install and launch *nfdump* service to analyse if some netflow traffic is available :

 Installing: